department-of-veterans-affairs/va-mobile-library/packages/assets/README.md

-# VA Mobile Design Library Assets
+# VA Mobile Design System - Assets Package

 The Assets package contains static assets such as fonts and SVG icons for use by VA mobile applications.